-The table above further disects the age demographic information into Departments.

-The graph demonstrates that the largest proportion of staff over the age of 45 remain in the Engineering Services Department.
+The table below further disects the age demographic information into Departments.
+The graph demonstrates that the largest proportion of staff over the age of 45 remain in the Technical Services Department.
 Initiatives to address this after it was identified in the 2012 Workforce Plan included the recruitment of Trainee Plant Operators.
-These staff are now trained and competent in anticipation of ease of succession in the Engineering Department,
+These staff are now trained and competent in anticipation of ease of succession in the Technical Services Department.

-The graph also demostrates that the majority of staff employeed in Aged Care are over 45 years of age, this equates to 58% of the Aged Care workforce.
-Considering some of the positions in this department are high risk by nature, Council views this as quite alarming and extra resources will need to be engaged to ensure the Council fulfills its duty of care responsibilities.
+The graph demostrates that there has been a reduction in the average age of staff employeed in Aged Care with a increase in the number of staff under 45 years of age.
+In 2014 the number of staff over 45 years was 58% of the Aged Care workforce, it has now reduced to 42% in 2015.
+Considering some of the positions in this department are high risk by nature, Council continues to investigate ways to provide the resources needed to ensure that its duty of care responsibilities are met.

 Provisions for Phased Retirement were introduced through the Local Government (State) Award 2010, requiring Council to implement more flexible working arrangements to accommodate our more mature staff members.
 The Award also made provision for greater flexibility in relation to work and family responsibilities, with the inclusion of purchased additional annual leave arrangements.
 These requirements give us greater opportunity to attract and retain staff, while providing our employees with the flexibility to balance their work and home life.